tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-a-couple-of-things-to.md

 _Msg 40510, Level 16, State 1, Line 1

-Statement &#8216;SELECT INTO&#8217; is not supported in this version of SQL Server._
+Statement &#8216;SELECT INTO' is not supported in this version of SQL Server._

-I don&#8217;t think this is a big deal either, sure you will have to list all the columns and create the table first before inserting, this could be a pain in the neck but it is not the end of the world
+I don't think this is a big deal either, sure you will have to list all the columns and create the table first before inserting, this could be a pain in the neck but it is not the end of the world

 ## 4) Newsequentialid() is not supported